 The dependency analysis in section 6.3.2 'Dependency Rationale for the security functional requirements' shows that the basis for mutual support and internal consistency between all defined functional requirements is satisfied.
-This is also true for the augmentations specified in 2.3.All dependencies between the chosen functional components are analyzed and non-satisfied dependencies are appropriately explained.
+This is also true for the augmentations defined in Table 2.1.
+All dependencies between the chosen functional components are analyzed and non-satisfied dependencies are appropriately explained.